Serving children, teens & adults

 I'm all about helping you get to the root of your symptoms to find relief.

-I work with children, adolescents and adults, using art to move beyond words and help them recover from trauma, anxiety and depression.
+I work with teens and adults, using art to move beyond words and help them recover from trauma, anxiety and depression.
 Through this process, my clients also discover their strengths, identify and change old, unhelpful patterns, learn valuable skills, and begin to thrive.
-Let’s work together to create the life and relationships you want.
-We won’t just talk -- we will use art and other strategies to create a deep sense of change and progress.
-Your life and relationships can transform.
-I am here to help you do just that.

 When participating in art therapy, it is like you have two helpers: me and the art.
 Painting, drawing, collage, and sculpture are surprisingly powerful communicators and past clients have been astounded by what showed up and the insights that they gain through the process.
 By utilizing art, we tap into your brain in a very different way than just talking -- in a way that allows for new information to come to the surface and then allows you to shift how you are thinking about past experiences so you can feel hope for and look forward to what is ahead.